ToshioCP/Gtk4-tutorial/gfm/sec9.md

 If a prerequisite modified later than a target, then make executes the recipe.

 In the example above, if `sample.c` is modified after the generation of `sample.o`, then make executes gcc and compile `sample.c` into `sample.o`.
-If the modification time of `sample.c` is older then the generation of `sample.o`, then no compiling is necesarry, so make does nothing.
+If the modification time of `sample.c` is older then the generation of `sample.o`, then no compiling is necessary, so make does nothing.

 The Makefile for `tfe` is as follows.